OpenPress-ai/openpress.ai/agents/blocks.md

 # OpenPress Block System Specification

 OpenPress represents webpages as a series of Blocks, which are defined using JSON schemas.
-This document outlines the Block and Page schemas, along with examples of initial block types.
+This document outlines the Block and Page schemas, along with examples of initial block types and the new theme system.

 ## Block Schema